haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: HTTPMessage.send(http_msg, string)

   This function required immediate send of the string **string**.
-It means the string is copied at the begining of incoming data of the HTTP message **http_msg** and immediately forwarded.
+It means the string is copied at the beginning of incoming data of the HTTP message **http_msg** and immediately forwarded.
 Because it is called in the filter context, it never yield.